-The GDPR has provisions on:
+The UK GDPR has provisions on:

-- Automated individual decision-making (deciding solely by automated means without any human involvement); and - Profiling (automated processing of personal data to evaluate certain things about an individual).
-Profiling can be part of an automated decision-making process. - The GDPR has additional rules to protect individuals solely automated decision-making is being undertaken that has a legal or similarly significant effects on them.
-This type of decision-making can only be undertaken where the decision is: - Necessary for the entry into or performance of a contract; or - Authorised by Union or UK law; or - Based on an individual's explicit consent.
+- Automated individual decision-making (making a decision solely by automated means without any human involvement); and - Profiling (automated processing of personal data to evaluate certain things about an individual).
+Profiling can be part of an automated decision making process.

+The UK GDPR has additional rules to protect individuals solely automated decision-making is being undertaken that has a legal or similarly significant effects on them.
+This type of decision-making can only be undertaken where the decision is:

+- Necessary for the entry into or performance of a contract; or

+- Authorised by Union or UK law; or

+- Based on an individual's explicit consent.